 Black Stains On Buildings Are Usually Gloeocapsa magma

 White Stains around the brick face near mortar lines are usually White Scum.
-Uneven white or gray stain on brick face or mortar joints.
-Cause: Inadequate rinsing or prewetting when cleaning with muriatic acid or other acidic solutions. by the acid is absorbed by the dry wall surface to produce insoluble silicate salts commonly described as white scum.
+Uneven white or gray stain on the brick face or mortar joints.
+Cause: Inadequate rinsing or prewetting when cleaning with muriatic acid or other acidic solutions. by the acid is absorbed by the drywall surface to produce insoluble silicate salts commonly described as white scum.

-Tan, brown or gray stains along mortar joins of brown or tan bricks is usually Brown Managanese.
+Tan, brown, or gray stains along mortar joined by brown or tan bricks are usually Brown Managanese.